cwolfe1080/bramble/README.md

 # Bramble Word Processor

 **Bramble** is a lightweight, terminal-based word processor built for writer decks.
-It's designed to be distraction-free, fast, and intuitive-perfect for draftitng stories, notes, or anything in plain text.
+It's designed to be distraction-free, fast, and intuitive-perfect for drafting stories, notes, or anything in plain text.

 ## Launch
 To start Bramble: